Numerical universal solutions in $a$-gauge in open string field theory: Construction of numerical solutions in -gauge

 \subsection{($a\ne 0$)-gauge}

-In order to treat the case of large $a$-gauge numerically, the procedure in \S \ref{sec:aneinfty} is not appropriate.
-Here, we solve the $a$-gauge condition (\ref{eq:a-gauge_condition}) around $a=\infty$ by using the singular value decomposition of $\tilde{A}$ defined in (\ref{eq:AtilAmat}):
+In order to treat the case of large $a$-gauge numerically, the procedure in Sect.~\ref{sec:aneinfty} is not appropriate.
+Here, we solve the $a$-gauge condition in Eq.~(\ref{eq:a-gauge_condition}) around $a=\infty$ by using the singular-value decomposition of $\tilde{A}$ defined in Eq.~(\ref{eq:AtilAmat}):

 for each level $2l$, where $U$ is a $D_{2,2l}\times D_{2,2l}$ real orthogonal matrix and $V$ is a $D_{1,2l}\times D_{1,2l}$ real orthogonal matrix. $O$ in $\hat{\Lambda}$ is $D_{2,2l}\times (D_{1,2l}-D_{2,2l})$ zero matrix.
 Using these, we define a new basis $(\hat\psi_{i_{l}},\hat\chi_{b_{l}})$: